sebastianmenze/Tindeq-Progressor-climbing-strength-test-server/README.md

 Designed for a self-assessment test station in our local climbing gym with this device: https://tindeq.com/product/progressor/

-Here is an example for the critical force test, it also comes woth a built in timer and countdown sounds:
+Here is an example for the critical force test, that comes with a built in timer and countdown sounds:
 ![](cf1.JPG)

 The code is partially based on this repository: https://github.com/StuartLittlefair/PyTindeq